jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 * [How to create a Windows bootable CD with mkisofs](http://www.g-loaded.eu/2007/04/25/how-to-create-a-windows-bootable-cd-with-mkisofs/)
 * [How to Create Bootable Windows 10 image in Debian?](https://unix.stackexchange.com/questions/312488/how-to-create-bootable-windows-10-image-in-debian)

-## Step 5: Modify the Answer File - DONE
+## Step 5: Modify the Answer File
 Since you need to provide a Product Key during the Packer build process, edit the `~/src/vagrant-machines/ms-windows/answer_files/10/Autounattend.xml` and updated it with the key that came with your ISO file.
 Procedures on how to make these edits are within the comments of the file.

-## Step 6: Build the Vagrant Box Using Packer - DONE
+## Step 6: Build the Vagrant Box Using Packer
 Now, start the build process using Packer to create a Vagrant box:

 ```bash